-Equality is a very arbitrary concept, if you think about it.
-When a corporation says, “We are an equal opportunity employer,” what they mean, in fact, is a very specific kind of equality.
-We do realize that different race, nationality, or sex have their own unique cultural characteristics: work ethics, sense of values, moral code, language, and so on.
+Equality as a concept is more arbitrary than we might assume.
+When a corporation says, “We are an equal opportunity employer,” they are suggesting a very specific type of equality.
+We realize that each race, nationality, and gender has a unique culture, work ethic, values, morality, and even language.
 The corporate culture of Citibank, for instance, is predominantly white, American, and male.
 They inherited their culture of banking from Europe.
-It is therefore a product of white culture, but it has also been Americanized, enough that we notice certain differences from the current European banks in their practices and visions.
+It is, therefore, a product of white culture, but it has also been Americanized, enough that we notice certain differences when compared to European banks.
 Citibank also is a product of male culture.
-This is not to minimize the contributions of the women who work or worked for them.
-It is simply to say that it has been created by the male tradition, and that, to a large extent, it echoes that spirit.
-So, when Citibank says that they are an equal opportunity employer, they specifically mean that they give everyone an equal opportunity to be a white American man.
+This is not to minimize the contributions of the women who have worked for them.
+I am simply pointing out the patriarchal heritage.
+When Citibank says they are an equal opportunity employer, they mean they give everyone an equal opportunity to be a white American man.

 Occasionally I email you when I post a new article or if I have a question for my readers.